yukuku/kotlin-web-site/docs/topics/collections-overview.md

 ### ArrayDeque

 [`ArrayDeque<T`>](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/) is an implementation of a double-ended queue, which allows you to add or remove elements both at the beginning or end of the queue.
-As such, ArrayDeque also fills the role of both a Stack and Queue data structure in Kotlin.
-It is a type of collection that uses a resizable `Array`.
-The `Array` is resized only when it is full.
+As such, `ArrayDeque` also fills the role of both a Stack and Queue data structure in Kotlin.
+Behind the scenes, `ArrayDeque` is realized using a resizable Array that automatically adjusts in size when required.

 ```kotlin
 fun main() {